-Singapore is known for a whole host of amazing things (the culture, the design, the epic experiences…), but the jewel in our crown has to be Singapore's street food.
+Singapore is known for a whole host of amazing things (the culture, the design, the epic experiences…), but the jewel in its crown has to be Singapore's street food.
 While we love living it up at award-winning restaurants, we reckon the best eats can be found at our famous hawker centres.

 Buzzing with vibrant sounds, colours and smells, Singapore’s hawker centres are known for slinging mouth-watering plates day in, day out.
 It’s also one of the only places in the world where street food vendors score Michelin stars!